foobarfighter/demarillac-javascript/lesson04/README.md

 launchRocketShip('mars');
 ```

-# Open this editor and try the exercises yourself.
+# Try the exercises yourself
 Open a separate web browser to http://repl.it/languages/JavaScript